Azure-Samples/functions-quickstart-powershell-azd/README.md

 ## Prepare your local environment

-Add a file named `local.settings.json` in the root of your project with the following contents:
+Navigate to the `src` app folder and create a file in that folder named _local.settings.json_ that contains this JSON data:

 ```json
 {